yibiophotonics/Deep-spectral-learning-sO2/README.md

-4. Statistical analysis for test data as explained in the paper are in the file: Matlab statistical analysis, with code written in Matlab
+4. Statistical analysis for test data as explained in the paper are in the file: Matlab statistical analysis, with code (Statistical_Analysis.m) written in Matlab

-5. Reconstruction of en face maps of so2 and uncertainty as explaied in the paper are in the file: Display of en face maps, with code written in Matlab
+5. Reconstruction of en face maps of so2 and uncertainty as explaied in the paper are in the file: Display of en face maps, with code (Display_so2_uncertainty_maps.m) written in Matlab

 #### Results: